sonata-project/SonataAdminBundle/Resources/doc/cookbook/recipe_persisting_filters.rst

 -------------------------------

 When you enable the filters persistence by setting ``persist_filters`` to ``true``.
 SonataAdmin will use the default filter persister : ``Sonata\AdminBundle\Filter\Persister\SessionFilterPersister`` (which is, by now, the only one provided).

-You can implement your own filter persister by creating a new class that implement the ``Sonata\AdminBundle\Filter\Persister\FilterPersisterInterface`` interface and registering it as a service.
+You can implement your own filter persister by creating a new class that implements the ``Sonata\AdminBundle\Filter\Persister\FilterPersisterInterface`` interface and registering it as a service.
 Then the only thing to do is to tell SonataAdmin to use this service as filter persister.